Holistic Life Coaching with Bernadette

 Long term maintenance

-This is where the duration of the holistic life coaching program really starts to pay off.
+I encourage my clients to think about life coaching as a longer term personal ‘project’.
+Dipping into the process with the odd session isn’t likely to pay off unless you are already practised at using a coach for soundboarding.
 In my experience clients often have an initial rapid improvement in their wellbeing followed by a plateauing at a higher level than where they started.
 A little while later, the fresh new habits may start to slip a bit or an old sabotaging behaviour gets triggered again.
 Clients will often attend sessions at this time feeling like they have failed or can’t sustain their new way of being in the world.
 Fortunately, I know that this is normal and, because they are still working with me I can help get them back on track.
-This is the key to long term success and is the reason I only offer packages that run for at least three months.
+This is the key to long term success and for this reason I encourage clients to commit to the process for at least three months.
 We are generally quite good at trying something new for a few weeks or even a couple of months but so often we struggle to maintain new habits unless there are additional supports and motivators in place.

 A general note on your readiness for change

-If what you have read so far feels attractive to you and resonates somewhere in your being then please take some time to read my about me page to see if I might be a good fit for you.
+If what you have read so far resonates somewhere in your being then please take some time to read my about me page to see if I might be a good fit for you.

-If you feel ready to proceed, book a discovery call with me so we can chat about what I might be able to offer!
+If you feel ready to proceed, get in touch so that we can chat about what I might be able to offer!

 Get in touch